QUOJO-DAWSON/eks-infra-automation/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/your-feature-name`)
 3. Make your changes
+4. Commit your changes (`git commit -m 'Add some feature'`)
+5. Push to the branch (`git push origin feature/your-feature-name`)
-4. Submit a pull request
+6. Submit a pull request

 ## License